simplysuvi/simplysuvi.github.io/README.md

 - AI-powered tools for workplace and creative productivity

 This site is my digital home — a place to tell my story, share what I’ve built, and show what I care about.

 ---

-### About this repository

-This repository holds the codebase behind simplysuvi.com — a custom, handcrafted website that represents my personal brand, projects, and journey.

----